hbctraining/variant_analysis/lessons/10_variant_prioritization.md

 ## vcfEffOnePerLine

 A useful tool within the `SnpSift` toolkit is the `perl` script named `vcfEffOnePerLine.pl`.
 This script allows the user to separate each effect onto its own line instead of having them lumped into a single line.
 In order to utilize this script we need to pipe the output of our `filter` command into `$SNPEFF/scripts/vcfEffOnePerLine.pl`.
-We can use it on our previous example to demonstrate (be patient, it might take ~15 seconds to run):
+We can use it on our previous example to demonstrate:

 ```
 java -jar $SNPEFF/SnpSift.jar filter \